-TMCI11 - Internal Combustion Engine and Laboratory - 4 Credits Lecture 30 hrs/Laboratory 50 hrs
+TMCI11 - Internal Combustion Engine and Laboratory - 4 Credits Lecture 30 hrs/Laboratory 50 hrs/Outside the Classroom Work 20 hrs

 This course covers the manufacture and operation of engines in late model automobiles.
 Cycles of four stroke engines are covered and names and locations of main components are presented.
 The course also includes engine metrics and performance.